metakgp/naarad/frontend/README.md

 ## Usage

-This is the frontend of the naarad registration page.
+This is the custom frontend for custom backend logic for registering users on naarad, providing **read-only** access to `kgp-*` channels.

 ## Building from source